 When the valves are less efficient from ageing or damage, blood flows in two directions and pools, causing increased pressure and sometimes bulging in the veins (varicose veins).
 Over time the pressure can result in swelling of the leg, especially the ankles, and fluid may leak into surrounding tissue producing mottled discolouration and inflammation leading to varicose eczema.
-The skin may become chronically inflamed or darker, causing hard tight skin, called lipodermatosclerosis.
-Varicose eczema and skin changes increases the risk of ulceration.
-Abnormal vein function is known as 'venous insufficiency' and is often accompanied with oedema.
+The skin may become thicker and darker (lipodermatosclerosis) and there is a risk of ulceration.
+Abnormal vein function such as this is known as 'venous insufficiency'.

 Varicose eczema manifests as itchy, dry, flaky areas of skin.
-The skin may also change colour (rusty colourered in white skin and darker in skin of colour) and become weepy and crusty.
+The skin may also change colour and become weepy and crusty.